 Op-Eds

-Justice pénale: assumons le clivage [Criminal Justice: Let’s Accept Political Divides], Le Nouvel Observateur, February 4, 2010 (with M. Chichportich)
+"Criminal Justice: Let’s Embrace the Divide", Le Nouvel Observateur, Febrary 4, 2010 (with Mathias Chichportich)

 Broadcasting Scientific Knowledge